 2. Lung Cancer – A Continuous Health Threat to Men

 It is an awful disease.
-It is aggressive, ugly and a metastatic disease.
+It is an aggressive, ugly and metastatic disease.
 It is a silent killer, as it can spread slowly and when it becomes large enough to cause signs and symptoms then it appears in the X-rays.
-In most cases, by the time you find out about this disease it is in an advanced stage and thus it becomes difficult to cure this disease.
+In most cases, by the time you find out about this disease, it is in an advanced stage and thus it becomes difficult to cure this disease.
 Once the advanced stage of this cancer is hit, men mostly live a year only.